Semantic Versioning

 The default configuration only allows bumping the major, minor, or patch version.
 What if you wanted to support pre-release versions?

-Add support for pre-release versions
+Add support for pre-release versions¶

-Alter the parse configuration to support pre-release versions.
-This parse option uses an extended (or verbose) regular expression to extract the version parts from the current version.
+option uses an extended (or verbose) regular expression to extract the version components from the current version.

 parse = """(?x)